 nutrients.
 It is also gentle on your baby's developing stomach, intestines, and other body systems.
 It

-with solid foods until at least 1 to 2 years old.
+continue to breastfeed while adding solid foods until at least 1 to 2 years old.

 Benefits of breastmilk

 Here are some of the reasons that breastfeeding is best for your baby.

 Compared with formula, the nutrients in breastmilk are better absorbed and used by

 your baby.
 These include sugar (carbohydrate) and protein.

 Breastmilk has the nutrients that are best for your baby’s brain growth and nervous

 system development.
 Studies of breastfed babies have found that they do better on

 intelligence tests when they grow older.

 A breastfed baby's eyes also work better.
 This is mostly because of certain types